-When you think of a garden, chances are you’re visualizing a vast area filled with all sorts of herbs, ornamental and flowering plants, and trees.
-But did you know that you can still grow a lush and beautiful garden even if you’re tight on space?
+But did you know that you can still grow a lush and beautiful garden even if you’re tight on outdoor space?

-But no matter what they are called, they function the same way.
-They allow you to grow an impressive garden without the need for occupying a large space.
-They can be placed in small office, apartment rooftops, or even tiny backyards, or any small space you have to work with.
+But no matter what they’re called, they function the same way.
+They can be placed in a kitchen garden, small office, apartment rooftops, or even tiny backyards, or any small space you have to work with.

 Vertical Vegetable Gardening

-If you’re wondering if this is for you then keep on reading.
+If you’re wondering if vertical vegetable growing is for you, then keep on reading.
 I’ve compiled a list of the best reasons why you should start a vertical garden.
 Let’s get started!

 You Can Maximize Limited Space